douglascorrea/goals/Readme.md

 - [ ] Add getting achievements to the domain layer
 - [ ] Add getting friends to the domain layer
 - [ ] Find a way to get game information
+- [ ] Start reading Serverless Single Page Apps
+- [ ] Create repository for xbox sidekick android app
 - [ ] Investigate react native libraries looking for UI components
-- [ ] Create repository for xbox sidekick android app

 # Week in review